pedroharunari/MultifilarEvents/README.md

 # MultifilarEvents

-This repository contains code related to the manuscript "Unveiling nonequilibrium from multifilar events".
+This repository contains code related to the manuscript "Unveiling nonequilibrium from multifilar events" [(arXiv:2402.00837)](https://arxiv.org/abs/2402.00837).

 In short, it deals with continuous-time Markov chains that are partially accessible: The only observable information is provided by some transitions and, importantly, the same observable can be produced by more than one transition (thus multifilar).